linkspreed/Seedspreed/README.md

 - an intelligent messenger
 - 24 hour stories to capture short-term events
 - Live videos
-- call friends and stay in contact
+- call colleagues and stay in contact
 **AND SO MUCH MORE ...**

 ## More

-**Linkspreed** was developed for you.
-Are you creative,
-like to laugh or just
-want to start the day relaxed?
-Linkspreed is a social network where millions of users share their best moments, show off their creativity and put a smile on other people's faces.
+**Seedspreed** was built for you, so you can grow your contacts and connect with the people who drive you and your ideas forward.

-Linkspreed is developed and provided by [Linkspreed 🚀](https://www.linkspreed.com/).
+Seedspreed is developed and provided by [Linkspreed 🚀](https://www.linkspreed.com/).

  ```php
     We make sure that our code